From Coins to 25%, 1.10k+ In Equity At 18

 During this age, I also started learning about XMR(Monero).
 Specifically, it's algorithm and implementation.
 I experiminted with it's testnet network, mining etc. As screenshot below shows, I managed to get collect 10 XMR(Testnet).

-At age of 17, I started learning about various equity related strategies through paper trading, backtracking, refined mine one, moved from ETFs to individual stocks.
+At age of 17, I started learning about various equity related strategies through paper trading, backtracking, using a stock screener, refined mine one, moved from ETFs to individual stocks, because I enjoyed researching different sectors, companies, and also for higher returns.
 Also reached around 16% profit.

 At the age of 17, after lot of explanations, fearmongering by me, one of obsessed classmate, from C-2C, created a demat account using his parents documents, just 3 months before final exams.
 He took accountancy homework very seriously, where I did not even care and was even basically exempt from it by teacher, allowed to only do examples.
 He wanted to pursue B. Com from Delhi University, one of most prestigious for business courses.
 Despite having reservations, he wasn't able to.
 Which makes what you will read further to be even more absurd.